FarhanSadaf/CSE3100-Web-Programming-Lab/lab-9/weather-app-api/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

 # Creating a Weather Application
-In this lab, we will create basic a weather application using API calls which will show the weather of only the specified country.
+In this lab, we will create basic a weather SPA (Single Page Application) using API calls which will show the weather of only the specified country.

 # Follow the following steps